Lyndonville Yates Ministerial Association

 We are a community pantry in conjunction with Foodlink and supported by local organizations and our individual congregations.
 The pantry, located in the Lyndonville Presbyterian Church, serves area families and provides a full array from meat and dairy to vegetables, nonperishable and hygiene products.
 It is manned by volunteer staff and is open Tuesday – Thursday, 9:00 am – 12:00 pm.

 Ecumenical collaboration among the Lyndonville United Methodist Church, Yates Baptist Church, Lyndonville Presbyterian Church, St. Joseph Catholic Church, and St. John’s Lutheran Church.
-Food distribution truck delivers second and fourth Friday of each month.
+Refer to church calendar and facebook posts for dates of delivery.
 The truck arrives around 8AM.

 At Christmas we pack between 75-80 Christmas food baskets.
 Volunteers from our congregations help to pack and distribute locally.
 All the LYMA congregations donate canned goods, cereal, coffee, and other non perishables.
 Each family receives a turkey or whole chicken, vegetables, eggs, etc., as well as Christmas gifts to wrap and put under their trees.